tradingstrategy-ai/docs/source/glossary.rst

         - Original research from the Columbia University: `Automated Market Making and Loss-Versus-Rebalancing <https://arxiv.org/abs/2208.06046>`__

-        It is not possible to get rid of LVR competely, but it can be mitigated e.g. with
+        It is not possible to get rid of LVR completely, but it can be mitigated e.g. with

         - Shorter block times: arbitrage difference cannot grow that big